 Drinking and drug abuse among college students can be downplayed or dismissed as part of the college experience.
-However, it is during this critical phase of a young person’s life that he or she may become dependent on these substances rather than grow out of use.
-If you think someone you know is addicted to drugs or alcohol, get in touch with one of our treatment providers.
+However, it is during this critical phase of a young person’s life that they may become dependent on these substances rather than grow out of use.
+If you think someone you know is addicted to drugs or alcohol, reach out to a treatment provider today.

 The most prevalent drug among college students has always been alcohol.
 Research suggests that 4 out of 5 students drink, and as many as 2 out of 5 binge drink.
 Despite these high numbers, many of these students graduate and stop drinking as much.
-Drugs such as marijuana and Adderall often lose their appeal once a student moves on and gets a job, starts a family and feels the responsibilities of adulthood set in.
-Changes in schedules, locations, relationship status, health and age can all limit how much someone is willing to drink or use drugs.
+Drugs such as Marijuana and Adderall often lose their appeal once a student moves on and gets a job, starts a family, and feels the responsibilities of adulthood set in.
+Changes in schedule, location, relationship status, health, and age can all limit how much someone is willing to drink or use drugs.

 College Drug Abuse Statistics